cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

     values:
     - "/etc"
 ```
-In this situation, an event will be created every time a process tries to
-access a file under `/etc`.

-Although it makes less sense, you can also match over the first argument, to
+Combine conditions: match file descriptor `3` on the first argument and a path
-only detect events that will use the file descriptor 4, which is usually the
+prefix `/etc` on the second (file descriptor 4 is usually the first that comes
-first that come afters stdin, stdout and stderr in process.
-And combine that
+after stdin, stdout and stderr in a process; the example below uses `3`):
-with the previous example.

 ```yaml
 - matchArgs: